PWNDAO/gm_events_cities/events/Web3Privacy Now Meetup/Read.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: A half-day dedicated to foster solidarity and understanding among Open Source and human rights advocates.
+description: A half day dedicated to foster solidarity and understanding among Open Source and human rights advocates.

 #####################
 ### EVENT DETAILS ###